Tuesday, May 28, 2024

 Seriously!
 Have I been to every place in Singapore?
 No, I certainly have not.
 But of all the places we set foot in that island / city / country earlier this year, GBTB (I cannot keep writing Gardens By The Bay every time so allow me to abbreviate about half the time from now on) was the best of the best.
 Maybe one day on a future visit, I will amend my "favorite place" statement about Singapore, but for now, I'm sticking with the opening statement of this post.

 If you are one of the three or four people who reads this blog regularly and actually retains the information, you may be thinking that I already wrote the best thing we did in Singapore was celebrate the dawning of the Year of the Dragon.
 What gives?
-Well, that's still true, but that celebration that occurred over many venues.
+Well, that's still true, but that celebration occurred over many venues.
 It involved Chinatown and our hotel and a couple of restaurants and the Marina Bay Sands casino and really the entire city, including some part of it happening at Gardens By The Bay.
 There's a difference here between best thing and best place and GBTB was the best place, hands down.

 I'll get into all the reasons why I think the Gardens was the best place we visited but for now just consider this: we spent eight nights in Singapore and we visited this place five times.
 Granted, some of it was Lunar New Year related but that certainly wasn't the case for every stop we made here.
 We went there a lot.